TritonDataCenter/node-manta/docs/man/msign.md

   Authenticate as account (login name).

 `-e, --expires expiration`
   Signed URL should last until EXPIRATION (seconds since epoch).
-Default is 300 seconds from `now`.
+Default is 1 hour from `now`.

 `-h, --help`
   Print a help message and exit.